When B2B marketers talk about sales enablement, what do they actually mean?

 Without sales enablement, your organization could be wasting time and budgets on marketing content that’s not as relevant or effective as it could be.
 Or you might make poor use of sales reps’ time if they have to educate top-of-funnel customers because you don’t have useful content.
 If you ignore sales enablement, you’ll almost certainly build up friction between marketing, sales, and service teams … and of course, your customers.

 Sales Enablement Tools & Technology

-Websites, customer relationship management (CRM), and content management software (CMS) are some of the tools that provide a structure for the work of sales teams, especially in B2B companies committed to inbound, where marketing content serves a vital role, enabling sales to help leads as they move along their buyer’s journey.
+Websites, customer relationship management (CRM), sales engagement automation platforms, and content management software (CMS) are some of the tools that provide a structure for the work of sales teams, especially in B2B companies committed to inbound, where marketing content serves a vital role, enabling sales to help leads as they move along their buyer’s journey.

 Websites, CMS, and sales CRM systems increase speed and efficiency by: